-This presentation contains metrics commonly used in the oil and natural gas industry which have been prepared by management, such as "operating netback", "payout", "profit to investment ratio", and "reserve life index".
+This presentation contains metrics commonly used in the oil and natural gas industry which have been prepared by management, such as "operating netback", "payout", "production replacement", "profit to investment ratio", and "reserve life index".
 These terms do not have a standardized meaning and may not be comparable to similar measures presented by other companies, and therefore should not be used to make such comparisons.

-"Payout" is calculated by the time period for the operating netback of a well to equate to the individual cost of the well.
+"Payout" or "half-cycle payout" is calculated by the time period for the operating netback of a well to equate to the individual cost of the well.
 Management uses payout as a measure of capital efficiency of a well to make capital allocation decisions.